Budget 2025: how retirees can pay zero tax on a 5 crore fixed deposit portfolio with risk-free 2 lakh per month income

 New tax Regime slabs for post-deduction income are:

 Note: The new tax regime slabs are as of Union Budget 2025 announced on 1-Feb-2025.
-Standard deduction is at โน75,000 (same as Budget 2024) for income from salary and pension.
-Please keep in mind that offset of capital gains say under Section 111A, 112 etc (stocks and mutual funds) will not be available in the amounts above and will now be taxable even if there is no income tax for incomes below the threshold.
+Standard deduction is at ₹75,000 (same as Budget 2024) for income from salary and pension.
+Please keep in mind that offset of capital gains say under Section 111A, 112 etc (stocks and mutual funds) will not be available in the amounts above the threshold 4L no-tax threshold.

-This means that income up to โน12.75L (including the standard deduction) will be tax-free but if you have say โน3 lakhs of equity long-term capital gains, it will still be taxable at 12.5% above 1.25L.
+This means that income up to ₹12.75L (including the standard deduction) will be tax-free but if you have say ₹3 lakhs of equity long-term capital gains, it will still be taxable at 12.5% above 1.25L.
+Though taxable income starts after 4 lakhs as per the slabs, there is no tax until ₹12.75lakhs (₹12 lakhs for non-salaried) due to marginal relief.

 Previous to Union Budget 2025, the new regime slab rates were:

 It should be kept in mind that capital gains, from stocks / Mutual funds / Real estate etc. are not a part of this tax-exempted limit.
-For example, if you have interest income and capital gains of โน10 lakhs each, then the interest income is tax free but the capital gains will be taxable at specific rates from 10%-30% or slab rates.
+For example, if you have interest income and capital gains of ₹10 lakhs each, then the interest income is tax free but the capital gains will be taxable at specific rates from 10%-30% or slab rates above the basic ₹4L exemption limit.

 We can generalise the calculation to find out how investors investing either singly or as a couple can allocate their portfolio to these investments and still pay no tax in FY 2025-26: